Researchers slam 'biased' alcohol study

 Police statistics show about a third of violent offending involves alcohol in some way.

 Dr Fox has been contacted for comment.

-Next story in National: Higher prices on cards as Trade Me changes fees
+Next story in New Zealand: Higher prices on cards as Trade Me changes fees

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.